ade-ghub/anomaly-detection/README.md

 All the components were deployed in ***Germany West Central***.

-Commands to pull my image from:
+Commands to pull image from:

 Azure container registry
 ```